-- A graph comparing daily demand for last three years - Average and peak daily demand in cubic meters per day (m/day) and litres/person/day (lpd) - Number of days the supply was over the 490 lpd target - The Current Annual Water Loss (CARL) which is the amount of water lost through leakage for the year as a daily amount (results by supply available for the first time this year) - The International Leakage Index (ILI) grading of the supply.
+- · A graph comparing daily demand for last three years - Average and peak daily demand in cubic meters per day (m3/day) and litres/person/day (lpd) - Number of days the supply was over the 490 lpd target - The Current Annual Water Loss (CARL) is the amount of water lost through leakage for the year as a daily amount (results by supply available for the first time this year) - The International Leakage Index (ILI) grading of the supply.
 ILI is the ratio between the amount of water lost for the year and the annual amount of unavoidable water loss.
 The lower the ratio, the better performing the network is for water loss.
 Appendix 2 provides more detail on ILI. - The World Bank Institute performance band and their recommended actions for that band.

-3.2.1 Districtwide results for 2018/19
+3.2.1 District-wide results for last three years